yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### `wrap` {#preview.wrap}

 Wrap long lines in the code preview.
+Default: `"no"`

 - `"yes"`: Enable word wrap
 - `"no"`: Disable word wrap

 ### `tab_size` {#preview.tab_size}

 The width of a tab character (`\t`) in spaces.
+Default: `2`

 ### `max_width` {#preview.max_width}

 Maximum preview width for images.
+Default: `600`

 Do a `yazi --clear-cache` to take effect after changing this.

 This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.

 ### `max_height` {#preview.max_height}

 Maximum preview height for images.
+Default: `900`

 Do a `yazi --clear-cache` to take effect after changing this.

 This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.